- Selecting the functional

 * - SLDA:

-* for simulating unitary Fermi gas,
+* For simulating a unitary Fermi gas.

 * - ASLDA:

-* for simulating unitary Fermi gas,
+* For simulating a unitary Fermi gas.

 * - BDG:

-* for simulating systems in BCS regime,
+* for simulating systems in the BCS regime,

 * equations of motion are equivalent to Bogoliubov-de-Gennes equations,